 Male educators bring their own style to Tuggerah

 As a microcosm of the nation, the figures at Goodstart are quite close to those seen in the broader Australian context.
-Nationally, men account for just 2.7% of Australia’s 150,000 early childhood education and care workers.
+Nationally, men account for less than 2% of early childhood education and care workers.

 All of this makes Goodstart Tuggerah

-, a centre with eight male educators, rather unique in the Australian childcare landscape.
+, a centre with 11 male educators, rather unique in the Australian childcare landscape.
 But as centre director Adam Angwin notes, this point of difference has become part of the centre’s success.

 “The number of male educators at our centre is well known and is part of the discussion about our centre in the community,” Adam said.

 “We think it’s positive to have both male and female role models in our educational environment, and it benefits the children to see how our educators communicate and work together.